lilfrou/calender/README.md

     <li><a href="https://marketplace.zoom.us/develop/create">link for creation</a></li>
 <p align="center"><img src="https://github.com/lilfrou/calender/blob/master/public/media/read_me/5.png" width="400"><img src="https://github.com/lilfrou/calender/blob/master/public/media/read_me/6.png" width="500"></p>
     <li>we are turning our attention to scopes , scopes are the rules that define our App functionality , our focus is viewing the user information and meeting Api , therefor those scopes will be selected , we can add other scopes later on</li>
-    <li>remmember the env file setup ? we get those credentional when we create our APP , the cliend id and client secret is to identify our app , the important thing is the redirect url , that url must be defined in our routes project and it will redirect to if a zoom member has installer our APP </li>
+    <li>remmember the env file setup ? we get those credentional when we create our APP , the cliend id and client secret is to identify our app , the important thing is the redirect url , that url must be defined in our routes project and it will redirect to if a zoom member has installed our APP </li>

 </ul>